List of Coronation Street characters introduced in 2013

-Coronation Street is a British soap opera first broadcast on Friday 9 December 1960.
+Coronation Street is a British soap opera first broadcast on 9 December 1960.
 The following is a list of characters that first appeared in 2013, by order of first appearance.
-All characters were introduced by series producer, Phil Collinson or his successor, Stuart Blackburn.
+All characters were introduced by series producer Phil Collinson or his successor, Stuart Blackburn.
 Faye Windass' (Ellie Leach) biological father, Tim Metcalfe (Joe Duttine), arrived in January, while Katy Armstrong's (Georgia May Foote) best friend, Steph Britton (Tisha Merry), and Gloria Price's (Sue Johnston) new fiancé, Eric Babbage (Timothy West), made their debuts in February.
 In April, former Waterloo Road actress Katie McGlynn joined the cast as Beth Tinker's (Lisa George) niece, Sinead.
 The year's first baby, Jake Windass, son of Gary Windass (Mikey North) and Izzy Armstrong (Cherylee Houston) born out of surrogacy through Tina McIntyre (Michelle Keegan), arrived in May.
 He was followed by Lily Platt, David (Jack P. Shepherd) and Kylie Platt's (Paula Lane) baby daughter, in August.
 September saw the arrival of Faye's devious new friend, Grace Piper (Ella-Grace Gregoire).
 October delivered the introduction of Owen's old acquaintance-turned-business partner Pat Phelan (Connor McIntyre), who would gradually become one of the show's greatest characters and is arguably the most notorious villain in the show's history.
 Gary's old friend from the army Kal Nazir (Jimi Mistry), Dennis Tanner's (Philip Lowrie) acquaintance Ritchie de Vries (Robin Askwith), Steve McDonald's (Simon Gregson) friend from History class Andrea Beckett (Hayley Tamaddon) and a new love interest for Sophie Webster (Brooke Vincent), Maddie Heath (Amy James-Kelly), made their first appearances in December.